kychanbp/credit_risk_mgmt_fintech/docs/source/prediction/environment_models.md

 This proves that with high probability, the difference between test and training error is bounded by a term that depends on the model complexity ($|\mathcal{F}|$) and training set size ($|S|$).

 In other words, **supervised learning _must_ work on the _SAME_ distribution** for these bounds to hold.

+## The Bias-Complexity Tradeoff

+In short, when choosing the hypothesis class $\mathcal{F}$, we face a tradeoff, between a larger, or more complex, class that is more likely to have a small approximation error, and a more restrictive, or simpler, class that would guarantee that the estimation error is small. **Prior knowledge about the problem restricts the hypothesis class.** For example, in credit risk modeling, if we know that the relationship between a borrower's debt-to-income ratio and default probability is generally monotonic (higher ratios lead to higher default risk), we can restrict our hypothesis class to monotonic functions only.
+This prior knowledge eliminates many possible hypotheses that would violate this relationship, reducing model complexity while maintaining or improving real-world performance.

+**Theorem.
+(No-Free-Lunch)** Let $A$ be any learning algorithm for the task of binary classification with respect to the 0–1 loss over a domain $\mathcal{X}$.
+Let $m$ be any number smaller than $|\mathcal{X}|/2$, representing a training set size.
+Then, there exists a distribution $\mathcal{D}$ over $\mathcal{X} \times \{0,1\}$ such that:

+1. There exists a function $f : \mathcal{X} \rightarrow \{0,1\}$ with $L_{\mathcal{D}}(f) = 0$.
+2. With probability of at least $1/7$ over the choice of $S \sim \mathcal{D}^m$, we have that $L_{\mathcal{D}}(A(S)) \geq 1/8$.

+This theorem states that for every learner, there exists a task on which it fails, even though that task can be successfully learned by another learner (I intentionally skipped the details explaination and proof here.
+For more details, please refer to the Reference section below).

+## Feature Selection

+So far, we have discussed abstract model of learning, in which the prior knowledge utilized by the learner is fully encoded by the choice of the hypothesis class $\mathcal{F}$.
+However, there is another modeling choice: how do we represent the instance space $\mathcal{X}$?

 ## Excels and Tabular Data